Jason2Brownlee/QuakeBooks/README.md

-# Quake Books
+# Quake Books List

-A list of all books on Quake by id Software.
+List of all books on the Quake games by id Software.

 ## History and Biography